-Peppermint oil is strong, too strong for some people.
-It may induce skin irritations and other side effects like heartburn and headaches.1 If you’re looking for a safer mint oil, look to peppermint’s cousin: spearmint (Mentha spicata), also known by names such as the common or garden spearmint, green mint, fish mint, or our lady’s mint.1
+Peppermint oil is sometimes too strong for some people.
+It may induce allergic reactions and other side effects like heartburn and headaches.1 If you’re looking for a milder mint oil, look to peppermint’s cousin, spearmint (Mentha spicata), also known as the garden spearmint, green mint, fish mint or our lady’s mint.2

-This herb is known for its distinct aroma.
-It is also a favorite in the culinary world, added to dishes and beverages or used as a garnish.
-The spearmint herb is steam-distilled to produce the essential oil and in this form it can provide a number of important health benefits.
+Spearmint is known for its distinct aroma.
+It is a favorite in the culinary world, added to dishes and beverages or used as a garnish.
+The essential oil made from the spearmint herb can also provide a number of important health benefits.

 What Is Spearmint Oil?

 There are many who believe that peppermint oil is just too strong and use spearmint oil instead.
-Mixing the two is another popular option.2 No matter your sensitivity, Spearmint essential oil is gentler than peppermint oil, especially for children.
-Although the oils possess similar properties, spearmint contains lower amounts of menthol compared to peppermint oil.
+Although the two oils possess similar properties, spearmint contains lower amounts of menthol compared to peppermint oil.8 No matter your sensitivity, spearmint essential oil is gentler than peppermint oil, especially for children.9

 Uses of Spearmint Oil

 The uses of spearmint oil extend beyond the kitchen and the medicine cabinet.
-For instance, it can also be used to help the mind relax or to instill positive emotions.
-The rejuvenating fragrance is said to help clean the body emotionally and mentally.10 I have compiled a list of spearmint oil’s specific uses below:6 ,7,8,9
+For instance, it can be used to help the mind relax or to instill positive emotions.
+The rejuvenating fragrance is said to help clean the body emotionally and mentally.10 I have compiled a list of spearmint oil’s potential uses below:

-- Food ingredient – Oil of spearmint is sometimes added to baked goods, frozen dairy, meats, beverages, and chewing gum.
-Note, however, that you are better off consuming whole, raw foods than these processed ones.
+- Food ingredient — The oil of spearmint is sometimes added to baked goods, frozen dairy, meats, beverages and candy.12 Note, however, that you are better off consuming whole, raw foods than these processed ones.

 - Fragrance — This essential oil is added to certain types of perfume.
-It is commonly mixed with other herbs like jasmine, lavender, bergamot, and sandalwood.
+It is commonly mixed with other herbal oils like jasmine and lavender.13

-- Ingredient in pharmaceutical products — It is often added to tooth powders, gargles, and toothpastes.
+- Ingredient in dental care products — It is often added to gargles and toothpastes.14

 Composition of Spearmint Oil

 Spearmint essential oil contains hydrocarbons, alcohols, esters, oxides, and ketones.
-Its main components include alpha-pinene, beta-pinene, cavone, cineole, caryophyllene, linalool, limonene, menthol, and myrcene.10 As I previously mentioned, spearmint essential oil does not contain as much menthol as peppermint oil – only about 0.5 percent compared to peppermint's 40 percent.11
+Its main components include alpha-pinene, beta-pinene, carvone, caryophyllene, linalool, limonene, menthol and myrcene.16

 Benefits of Spearmint Oil

-According to a study published in the Journal of Essential Oil Research,12 spearmint oil’s antimicrobial properties are obtained from its chemical constituents: cis-carveol and carvone.
-It demonstrated effectiveness against four bacterial strains (Staphylococcus aureus, Escherichia coli, Bacillus subtilis, and Pasturella multocida) and fungal pathogens (Aspergillus niger, Mucor mucedo, Fusarium solani, Botryodiplodia theobromae, and Rhizopus solani).
+According to a study published in the Journal of Essential Oil Research,18 spearmint oil’s antimicrobial properties are obtained from its chemical constituents: cis-carveol and carvone.
+In studies, it has demonstrated effectiveness against four bacterial strains (Staphylococcus aureus, Escherichia coli, Bacillus subtilis and Pasturella multocida) and fungal pathogens (Aspergillus niger, Mucor mucedo, Fusarium solani, Botryodiplodia theobromae and Rhizopus solani).

-Spearmint oil’s antimicrobial effects were also shown in another study, published in the Journal of Microbiology Research.13 It highlighted spearmint oil’s effect on Bacillus subtilis, Aspergillus niger, and Candida albicans.
+Spearmint oil’s antimicrobial effects were also shown in another study, published in the Journal of Microbiology Research.19 It highlighted spearmint oil’s effect on Bacillus subtilis, Aspergillus niger and Candida albicans.
 The oil was most potent against Escherichia coli, and also exhibited benefits as an antiseptic and preservative.

 How to Make Spearmint Oil

-Like other herbal oils, spearmint essential oil is produced through steam distillation16 – particularly by distilling the flowering tops of the plant.
-Spearmint oil has a pale yellow or olive color, and emits a warm, slightly green and herbaceous scent.
+Like other herbal oils, spearmint essential oil is produced through steam distillation — particularly by distilling the leaves or the flowering tops of the plant.20,21 The oil has a pale yellow or olive color, and emits a warm, slightly green and herbaceous scent.
 Compared to peppermint, it is lighter, sweeter and more spicy.22

 How Does Spearmint Oil Work?

-- Inhalation — Compared to peppermint oil, spearmint oil is milder and can be used on children.
-Two drops can help treat respiratory problems and stress.
+- Inhalation — Compared to peppermint oil, spearmint oil is milder and can be used around children.
+Inhaling its fragrance may help fatigue and mental stress.

-- Topical application — Add a few drops of this oil to your skincare products and it may help treat itching, athlete's food, dermatitis, insect bites, and other skin conditions.
+- Topical application — Add a few drops of this oil to your body care products and it may help ease acne and other skin conditions.
 Rubbing a diluted solution over your stomach may also ease digestive issues.

 - Taken internally — Ingesting spearmint oil can help treat digestive problems.
-However, this should never be done without the aid of a professional aromatherapist.
+However, this should never be done without the aid of a professional aromatherapist or your physician.

 Is Spearmint Oil Safe?

-Despite the potential for skin irritation, spearmint oil can be used to effectively stimulate the mucous membranes found in the digestive, respiratory, and urinary tracts.
-Spearmint oil has a “Generally Recognized as Safe (GRAS)" for ingestion rating from the U.S. Food and Drug Administration (FDA).19 However, it should not be ingested without the presence of an experienced aromatherapy practitioner.
+Spearmint oil has a “Generally Recognized as Safe” (GRAS) for ingestion rating from the U.S. Food and Drug Administration (FDA).25 However, it should not be ingested without the advice of an experienced aromatherapy practitioner or your physician.